parazyd/uwu/README.md

 and will show the necessary configurations.
 Personally, I have this set up on Gentoo, so the steps will mostly reflect Gentoo environments, but it shouldn't be a problem to adapt for any other Linux distribution.
+Perhaps it's useful to also check the travisfile in this repository for reference.

 ### Environment setup